German digital bank N26 to open office in Brazil

-SAO PAULO, Feb 27 (Reuters) - German online banking startup N26 will open a subsidiary in Brazil next week, marking its first move to enter Latin America, the company’s head for Brazil said on Wednesday.
+SAO PAULO (Reuters) - German online banking startup N26 will open a subsidiary in Brazil next week, marking its first move to enter Latin America, the company’s head for Brazil said on Wednesday.

 Eduardo Protes said N26, which raised $300 million in January in a new funding round that valued it at $2.7 billion, would offer a suite of mobile banking services through a partnership with a local bank, still to be forged.